-The Balonne Shire Council has a recycling service, collected weekly.
+The Balonne Shire Council has a recycling service, collected every second week.
 Once collected, your recycling is sent to Toowoomba to be sorted and separated.
 Potential uses vary – for example, plastics are used to make winter fleeces and aluminium is used to build bicycles or boats.

 Containers made of aluminium, steel, plastic and glass can be recycled.

 From July 1, 2018 residents across the shire were provided with two bins.
 One 240L bin for recyclables, collected fortnightly, and the other 240L bin for general rubbish, collected weekly.

 Examples of items we recycle include:

 - aluminium and steel tins/cans

 - plastic food containers, tubs and trays

 - newspapers and magazines (staples are fine)

 - advertising material (remove plastic wrap)

 - envelopes (even those with clear plastic windows)